In early November we have the arrival of 10-hour days in our garden. Short days have a big effect on how things grow in your garden.

-Mid-November means the arrival of days with less than 10 hours of day light.
-One of my favorite gardening authors Elliot Coleman, refers to this time of year as the Persephone months.
-This has reference to the story of the Greek goddess Persephone who according to the myths spends the winter months with her husband Hyades.
-During the time that she is gone her mother Demiter mourns and neglects her duties as the goddess of the harvest.
+Mid-November means the arrival of days with less than 10 hours of daylight.
+One of my favorite gardening authors Elliot Coleman refers to this time of year as the Persephone months.
+This has a reference to the story of the Greek goddess Persephone who according to the myths spends the winter months with her husband Hades.
+During the time that she is gone, her mother, Demeter, mourns and neglects her duties as the goddess of the harvest.
 This according to the ancient Greeks is why we have winter!
-(For a little more detailed account of this story click here).
+(For a more detailed account of this story click here).

 It turns out that instead of a missing Greek goddess, the real cause for winter and the lack of growth in our gardens is the missing sunlight!!
 The arrival of 10-hour days basically shuts down growth in your garden.

-Of course for a big portion of the northern hemisphere the lack of daylight corresponds with cold winter weather.
-But believe it or not it’s not the cold weather that shuts down our gardens.
-Even plants that are protected by green houses, cold frames or hoop houses still stop growing during the winter.
-So even those of you in the much warmer southern climates will find your vegetables going to sleep when the 10 hour day arrives.
+Of course, for a big portion of the northern hemisphere, the lack of daylight corresponds with cold winter weather.
+But believe it or not, it’s not the cold weather that shuts down our gardens.
+Even plants that are protected by greenhouses, cold frames, or hoop houses still stop growing during the winter.
+So even those of you in the much warmer southern climates will find your vegetables going to sleep when the 10-hour day arrives.

 So how do we deal with these winter months and still have veggies to harvest?

 The key of course is to have all of your veggies mature BEFORE you have less than 10 hours of light.
 It also means that you need to plan on growing plants that require less light for successful production.
 If you are growing a plant to eat its fruit or root then you must have 14 or more hours of light to get decent production.
-So instead during this time of year your growing efforts will need to be focused on plants that you grow for their leaves.
+So instead during this time of year, your growing efforts will need to be focused on plants that you grow for their leaves.

 Carrots and parsnips if planted early in the fall also make fantastic winter crops.